redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * in the inspector select 'Add Component / Scripts / Steam VR_Camera'
 * edit the Transform Position to be 0, 0, 0
 * optionally add a Cube in the middle so it is easier to orient yourself
+* press play and make sure the headset is tracking and that you are in the correct position

 install the osc plugins...